UiL-OTS-labs/ZEP-Discrimination-ABX-Experiment/README.md

         -

-You can start up the experiment by typing:

-        zep discr_abx

-For more information on running the experiment and extracting the experiment results please go the the Zep website at http://www.hum.uu.nl/uilots/lab/zep and check out the documentation section.
+For information on running the experiment and extracting the experiment results please go the the Zep website at http://www.beexy.nl/zep and check out the documentation section.
 There you'll also find explanations and instructions that help you understand and modify a Zep experiment.

 DISCLAIMER